PaddlePaddle/Paddle/doc/fluid/design/concurrent/go_op.md

 ## How it Works

-Similair to other control blocks, go_op will create a sub block and add it as a child to the current block.
+Similar to other control blocks, go_op will create a sub block and add it as a child to the current block.
 Operators and variables defined in this block will be added to the go sub_block.